Luciferbobo/DAE-AQA/README.md

 # DAE_AQA
 It is an open source program reference to paper **Auto-Encoding Score Distribution Regression for Action Quality Assessment**.
+ ![DAE Structure](Fig/Structure.png)

+## 1.Introduction

 DAE is a model for action quality assessment(AQA).
-DAE takes both advantages of regression algorithms and label distribution learning (LDL).
+It takes both advantages of regression algorithms and label distribution learning (LDL).
 Specifically, it encodes videos into distributions and uses the reparameterization trick in variational auto-encoders (VAE) to sample scores, which establishes a more accurate mapping between video and score.

- ![DAE Structure](Fig/Structure.png)

-## 1.Introduction

-DAE can be appled to many scenarios. e.g, judgment of accuracy of an operation or score estimation of an diving athlete’s performance.
+It can be appled to many scenarios. e.g, judgment of accuracy of an operation or score estimation of an diving athlete’s performance.

  <div align=center>
 <img src="https://github.com/InfoX-SEU/DAE_AQA/blob/main/Fig/16.gif" width="405" height="240">